Sweet Trinidad RASGOOLA/ GULAB JAMOON Recipe

 • 1 quart vegetable oil for deep frying

-Preparing the Dough
+Making the Dough

-Making the Syrup
+Preparing the Syrup

-2. Bring the mixture to a boil and let it simmer for 1 minute, ensuring the sugar dissolves completely.
-Set aside.
+In a separate pan, combine sugar, water, rose water, and ground cardamom.
+Bring the mixture to a boil, then let it simmer for 1 minute, ensuring the sugar dissolves completely.
+Next, set aside to cool slightly before using.

-Frying the Gulab Jamoon
+Frying the Jamun

 Soaking in Syrup